v5ma/selfawarenetworks/13san.md

 SAN therefore offers a strict empirical wager: if the simulated loops match the timing laws we have already measured—coincidence-driven γ bursts, β/α hub resets, θ/δ scaffolding—and if plasticity keeps rewriting those laws in real time, then the model will display the same unified, reflexive field we report introspectively.
 Should the simulation fail, the theory is falsified.
 Either way, mind is no longer beyond machine; it is a dynamical pattern testable in code.

-Clarification:
+# Clarification:

 1. SAN's proposed computation allows a Turing Machine to perform the exact same Consciousness computations that the human brain performs.
-So it effectively does this "“solve problems that a regular Turing machine never can,” that it “bypasses the Penrose/Turing-machine barrier,” and that it can “computes Gödel-style truths via time-evolving self-reference—demonstrating these are computable within expanded Turing architectures.” " within the real capabilities of Turing machines that are misunderstood.
-So this "On the one hand you write that “any laptop can simulate step-by-step,” that the brain “never outruns Turing power,” and that neurons and transistors are both “Turing-complete.” " is also true and not a contradiction.
+So it effectively can solve problems that an idealized Turing machine was theorized to be incapable of solving.
+It “bypasses the proposed Penrose/Turing-machine barrier,” and that it can compute Gödel-style truths via time-evolving self-reference.
+Demonstrating these are computable within expanded Turing architectures.
+SAN demonstrates that consciousness is within the real capabilities of Turing machines, and that the real capabilities of Turing machines have been misunderstood.

+When I say "a laptop can simulate the essential components of consciousness step-by-step,” and when I say that the brain “never outruns Turing power,” and when I say that neurons and transistors are both “Turing-complete.” none of this is a contradiction.

 2. Terahertz signals can be part of consciousness without being essential to the description of consciousness, because they are part of the Phase-Wave spectrum that Self-Aware Networks describes as part of the Turing complete algorithm for consciousness.
 It's just not totally clear that Terahertz signals are needed, because Alpha Waves, Beta Waves, and Gamma Waves are enough for consciousness, but it does seem likely that the Terahertz signals are involved in the same kinds of computation as those other waves, since they are there in the brain.
 This allows them to be auxiliary to the story of consciousness, pending scientific evidence verifying their role, without contradiction to my arguments in SAN.